NesManrique/newrole/README.md

 Author Information
 ------------------

-Created by Franklin Wise in Santa Monica, CA.
+Created by Franklin Wise in Santa Monica, CA. Forked by Nestor Manrique.